She was only three years old.

 The Young Princess’ Passing and a New Name

 Tamahime passed away at only twenty-four, shortly after the birth of her seventh—by some accounts, eighth—child.
-Toshitsune was said to have cried openly at her funeral, an unheard of act among the stoic samurai classes, and an unabashed expression of his attachment to her.
+Toshitsune was said to have cried openly at her funeral, an unheard of act among the stoic samurai class, and an unabashed expression of his attachment to her.

 Upon widowship or death, noble ladies of Japan’s history are given new names according to Buddhist custom.
 The name Tamahime received after her passing, Tentokuin, can be translated as “sanctum of Heavenly virtue.”